internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

 So this is what I did.
 (Edits welcome, if your experience differed)

 * Downloaded Raspbian [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) to your laptop 1GB
+  * Any of the distributions should work - I test on the Desktop version
+  * We've seen on Rachel, problems with `Buster Lite` that required `apt update && apt get -y libsecret-1-dev`
 * On a Mac:
   * downloaded [Etcher](https://www.balena.io/etcher/) (100Mb)
   * Run Etcher (its supposed to be able to use the zip, though for this test we used the .img from expanding hte zip), selecting a fresh 16GB SD card as the destination